 Yes, with compliance to age, shipping, and licensing regulations.

-NFT wine isn’t just a passing trend—it’s a digital transformation of a timeless asset.
-Blockchain makes wine more transparent, secure, and tradeable.
+NFT wine isn’t just a passing trend, it’s a digital transformation of a timeless asset.
+Blockchain makes wine more transparent, secure, and tradable.

 For collectors, it’s a new way to engage.
 For wineries, it’s a sales and branding opportunity.
 For investors, it’s a tangible alternative asset class.